 Building boxes, growing wildlife friendly gardens and providing food goes a long way towards that, but there are other ways that we can help to protect these amazing prickly mammals.

 - Avoid using chemicals.
 Not only do they have the potential to reduce the amount of insect food for the hedgehogs, they can be directly harmful to them too.
 Slug pellets especially, can be very detrimental and it’s best to use alternative methods such as beer or obstacles around the plants you’re trying to protect.
-Besides, if you have a hedgehog as a neighbour, it should be a hungry and dedicated pest controller itself.

 - Use natural non-toxic preservatives too, as hedgehogs often lick new smells and surfaces.

 - Always check bonfires, piles of leaves, grass cutting, compost heaps and bags of rubbish before burning, mowing, forking or disposing of any of them.

 - Keep an eye on rubbish in the garden.
 Many plastic items can trap or cut hedgehogs, so remove any netting, plastic cups, large necked bottles, pots and barbed wire from the garden is possible.

 - If you have a pond, make sure you provide platforms and sloped routes out of the water.
 Hedgehogs like to drink from ponds and can sometimes fall in.
 Although they’re good swimmers, it can be dangerous not to have a quick exit.

 - Keep an eye on curious dogs in the garden late at night.
 Neither dog nor hedgehog will come off well from an encounter with each other!

 - If you accidently disturb an active hedgehog nest, carefully replace the material.
 The hedgehog will soon move the nest elsewhere.
 If the there are young still in the nest, avoid touching them.

 - If you come across a hibernating adult, try not to wake it.
 If you do, leave some food and water nearby until it hibernates again.